StaPH-B/staphb_toolkit/docs/workflow_docs/tredegar.md

 ## Other Options
-- --profile: Custom nextflow profile.
+- `--profile`: Custom nextflow profile.
+- `--config`,`-c`, Path to a custom NextFlow configuration file
+- `--get_config`: Get a Nextflow configuration template for Tredegar
+- `--resume`: Resume a previous run

 ## Output:
 Tredegar will organize Mash, Trimmomatic, BBduk,S CG Pipeline, Shovill, Quast, SeqSero, SerotypeFinder, and PHE's emm typer results in `<tool>` subdirectories within the `<output_dir>`, where `<tool>` is the name